GridTools/gt4py/docs/user/next/QuickstartGuide.md

 #### Fields

 Fields store data as a multi-dimensional array, and are defined over a set of named dimensions.
-The code snippet below defines two named dimensions, _cell_ and _K_, and creates the fields `a` and `b` over their cartesian product using the `np_as_located_field` helper function.
+The code snippet below defines two named dimensions, _Cell_ and _K_, and creates the fields `a` and `b` over their cartesian product using the `gtx.as_field` helper function.
 The fields contain the values 2 for `a` and 3 for `b` for all entries.

 ```{code-cell} ipython3
 CellDim = gtx.Dimension("Cell")